pearcej/cppds/_sources/Recursion/ExploringaMaze.rst

 “+” characters for walls, spaces for open squares, and the letter “S” to indicate the starting position. :ref:`Figure 3 <fig_exmaze>` is an example of a maze data file.
 The internal representation of the maze is a list of lists.
-Each row of the ``mazelist`` instance variable is also a list.
+Each row of the ``mazeList`` instance variable is also a list.
 This secondary list contains one character per square using the characters described above.
 For the data file in :ref:`Figure 3 <fig_exmaze>` the internal representation looks like the following: